nimiology/Watchlist/README.md

 # SeriesGudie
-This project save name and season of the serie which you saw!
+It's about saving the seasons of the series that you watched.

 ## Getting Started